SpanShu96/Large-Language-Models-for-Multi-Lingual-Equivalent-Mutant-Detection-An-Extended-Empirical-Study/README.md

 ### Demo
-Let's take the *pre-trained UniXCoder* as an example.
+Let's take the *pre-trained UniXCoder* on Java EMD as an example.
 The `./dataset` folder contains the training and test data.

 #### (1) Training phase